Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 – Variable weather requires flexible scheduling and backup indoor setups

-– Pollen and dust can affect outdoor shoots
+– Pollen and dust can affect outdoor shoots, requiring frequent lens cleaning

-– Ideal for: Fresh products, spring collections, outdoor gear, garden products
+– Ideal for: Fresh products, spring collections, outdoor gear, garden products, Easter/spring seasonal items

 Summer (June-August):

-– Ideal for: Bright products, summer collections, beach/outdoor items, cooling products
+– Ideal for: Bright products, summer collections, beach/outdoor items, cooling products, vibrant lifestyle shots

 Fall (September-November):

-– Shorter days require more efficient shooting schedules and better planning
+– Shorter days require more efficient shooting schedules but provide consistently good light quality

 Winter (December-February):

-– Cold temperatures can affect equipment and product appearance
+– Cold temperatures can affect equipment and product performance

-– Ideal for: Cool-toned products, winter collections, indoor items, holiday products
+– Ideal for: Holiday products, winter collections, indoor items, products that benefit from cool color temperatures

 Artificial Light Setup: Complete Control Over Your Images